jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/fRrUNozEI_0?rel=0" frameBorder="0" allowFullScreen title="Mobula7 HD flying in Central Park in Plovdiv, Bulgaria"></iframe>
 </div>

-### ⚙ Initial setup & binding
+### ⚙ <span id="setup-binding" class="offset-top-nav">Initial setup & binding</span>

 I didn't really do much in terms of setup when I first tried out the Mobula7 HD.
 I wanted to get a feel of how it comes configured literally out of the box. **And to be frank, I was quite satisfied**.

 The by far easiest way to bind the drone to your radio is to plug it in to your computer, open Betaflight, go to the CLI tab and type `bind`.
 Hit enter.
 I love this, it makes binding so easy.
-Now that the Mobula is in bind mode, go to your radio (I'm using a [Taranis X-Lite][], but I also bound it to a [Taranis Q X7][]) and after creating a new model, start the binding process from the radio.
+Now that the Mobula is in bind mode, go to your radio (I'm using a [Taranis X-Lite][13], but I also bound it to a [Taranis Q X7][14]) and after creating a new model, start the binding process from the radio.
 That's it.
 The Mobula will blink a few times to indicate a successful bind (you can read about the [exact meaning of the different flashes in the manual][5]).

 Of course, as always, setup 2-3 switches mapped to AUX1, AUX2 and AUX3.
 The Mobula7 HD's ESCs support DSHOT and as such you can use Turtle mode and Beeping through ESCs.